Almogavars: Socioeconomic origin

-Because of the Muslim invasion of the Iberian peninsula, the wars of the Reconquista ("Reconquest") and the military campaigns of Al Andalus, the Christian shepherds of the Pyrenean valleys were left unable to use the valleys in winter because they had been occupied.
-In order to continue to survive, these shepherds had to organize themselves into bands of outlaws and penetrate the enemy domain in search of what their people needed to survive.
-During these raids, which usually lasted only a few days, the Almogavars could live off the land and sleep way out in the open.
-The knowledge required to be able to perform in this struggle was gained in their former life as shepherds, since the majority of them had grown up among the wildest mountains, where the harshness of the climate made it so that the land did not provide many resources and they had to take full advantage of the few that were present.
+Because of the Muslim invasion of the Iberian peninsula, the wars of the Reconquista ("Reconquest") and the military campaigns of Al Andalus, the Christian shepherds had to organize themselves into bands of outlaws and penetrate the enemy domain in search of what their people needed to survive.
+During these raids, which usually lasted a few days, the Almogavars would live off the land and sleep out in the open, skills acquired from their former life as shepherds, the majority of them having grown up in the mountains, where the harshness of the climate limited the resources of the land.

-But after many generations of leading this new kind of life that they had been pushed into by the invaders, it seems clear that a genuine warrior spirit formed in these shepherd communities, so that they ended up not knowing how to live by any other means than making war.
+But after many generations of leading this new kind of life that they had been pushed into by the invaders, it seems that a genuine warrior spirit formed in these shepherd communities, so that they ended up not knowing how to live by any other means than making war.
 In addition, it was much easier to make a living through attacks lasting a few days than by working hard for the whole year.
 This way of life went on being adopted by the inhabitants of the areas that bordered the Muslim territories as the Christian kingdoms advanced toward the south.
-Also, the presence of Islamic Almogavars fighting alongside Catholic Almogavars is documented too.
+The presence of Islamic Almogavars fighting alongside Catholic Almogavars is also documented.